Kong/kongponents/README.md

   * Tests pass: check the output of  `yarn test packages/<Kongponent>`
   * Naming: the files and the method and prop variables use the same naming conventions as other Kongponents
   * Framework style: abides by the essential rules in [Vue's style guide](https://vuejs.org/v2/style-guide/)
-  * Cleanliness: does not have formatting issues, unused code (e.g. console.logs), or leftover comments
+  * Cleanliness: does not have formatting issues, unused code (e.g., console.logs), or leftover comments
   * Docs: includes a technically accurate README, uses JSDOC where appropriate
   * Version: `package.json` and the release tag both reflect the same, accurate version